albaontoso/2024-Granada-heavyion-lectures/README.md

 # Heavy-ion lectures

-Material connected with the "Estudio de la materia en condiciones extremas: del cosmos a los aceleradores de partículas" lectures at the Master in Fisica, Granada 2024.
+Material connected with the "Estudio de la materia en condiciones extremas: del cosmos a los aceleradores de partículas" lectures in the Physics MSc program, Granada 2024.
+See https://masteres.ugr.es/fisica/docencia/seminarios for more details.

 ## Material for lectures